 The Children’s Institute, based at the University of Cape Town, aims to harness the collective academic capability in the University to promote enquiry into the situation of children, to share this capacity through teaching and training programmes, and to present evidence to guide the development of laws, policies and interventions for children.

-Curious Pictures partners with CADRE in the production of Tsha Tsha and other educational programming.
-Curious Pictures combines the expertise of established producers with the enthusiasm of young talent to produce some of South Africa`s most talked about television programmes.
+Formerly known as Curious Pictures, Quizzical Pictures has partnered with CADRE in the production of Tsha Tsha.
+Other partnerships with CADRE include Intersexions, 4Play Sex Tips for Girls, Shuga Down South, Inside Story and The Lucky Specials and other educational programming.
+Quizzical Pictures combines the expertise of established producers with the enthusiasm of young talent to produce some of South Africa`s most talked about television programmes.

 Dance4Life is a worldwide project that seeks to address HIV/AIDS through dancing.
-Dance4Life South Africa works with organisations like God’s Golden Acre, DramAide, and ten other organisationson the implementation of a STOP AIDS NOW! project on orphaned and vulnerable children.
+Dance4Life South Africa works with organisations like God’s Golden Acre, DramAidE, and ten other organisations on the implementation of a STOP AIDS NOW!
+Project on orphaned and vulnerable children.
+Dance4Life unites young people through music and dance and empower them to push back HIV and AIDS and raise awareness about pressing SRHR issues in South Africa.

-The national Department of Health includes a range of HIV/AIDS related directorates and sub-directorates.
+The South African National Department of Health includes a range of HIV/AIDS related directorates and sub-directorates.
+The Department of Health is the executive department of the South African government that is assigned to health matters.

 Epicentre is a non-profit organisation that provides effective large scale HIV and AIDS Workplace Programmes.
 Epicentre’s focus is to help organisations build internal capacity, systems, process and skills to implement HIV and AIDS prevention and sustainable treatment programs that integrate into existing structure and systems.
 Epicentre works in partnership with CADRE on workplace HIV/AIDS surveys.